achilleasNP/vcfToPlink/README.md

     vcfToPlink file.vcf pedigreeFile plink

-file.vcf is the vcf file
-pedigree file is a comma delimited file with a header and columns FID, IID, FA, MO, SEX, STATUS where
+file.vcf is the vcf file,  pedigree file is a csv with a header and columns FID, IID, FA, MO, SEX, STATUS where

 * FID is the family id